debutinfotechpvtltd/docker-pega8.8/README.md

 ## Note:- Pega-installer container will be exited state once everything configured which is expected and you can ignore it.

 ## License
-This project is currently under development and is not yet licensed.
+This project is currently under MIT license.